DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 This matches the output from the `tally()` function we observed above.

-Notice that is was not important whether we select new condition as the desired outcome or used status.
+Notice that it was not important whether we select new or used condition as the desired outcome.
 In either case, the logistic regression model returns the conditional probability given the value of the predictor.

 ### Interpreting the coefficients